-We work with them, share a morning commute with them, we might even be married to them!
+We work with them, share a morning commute with them, and we might even be married to them!

 Yet, that black cloud will not leave – it seems to follow them everywhere.

-If you have ever wished to crawl inside their mind and get a secret glimpse into WHY they are the way they are, individual possibilities would be limitless.
+If you have ever wished to crawl inside their mind and get a secret glimpse into why they are the way they are, individual possibilities would be limitless.

 Their Behavior Makes Them Feel Ashamed

 “I’ve actually apologized to some people I was a real jerk to because I feel ashamed.
 I didn’t need to be that angry.
 There was something going on inside me when I was angry and feeling very threatened and not feeling good about myself.” ―Howard Stern

 Unhappy people might go through a period in their life where they are being hypercritical of themselves.

-They could be wrapped up in their own behavior and their own shame at not performing at the level they expected.
+They could be wrapped up in their own behavior and shame at not performing at the expected level.

-9. You Make Them Feel Inadequate
+You Make Them Feel Inadequate

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our Light, not our Darkness, that most frightens us.” ― Marianne Williamson

-Feelings of Inadequacy go back to how we see ourselves and what we expected out of ourselves.
+Feelings of Inadequacy go back to how we see ourselves and what we expect from ourselves.

 Just being around you as you are being you can make a depressed person feel worse.

-Ever notice that some of the unhappy people make a habit out of avoiding hanging out with you?
+Ever notice that some unhappy people make a habit of avoiding hanging out with you?

-Whether that be simple confidence, a skill you exhibit in your day job, a favorite hobby of yours, others perceive that as power.
+Whether that be simple confidence, a skill you exhibit in your day job, or a favorite hobby of yours, others perceive that as power.

 They Make Excuses To Avoid Situations

 “Ninety-nine percent of the failures come from people who have the habit of making excuses.” ― George Washington Carver

-After a while, the normal day to day weighs on them and even asking for one more small thing can seem overwhelming from their perspective.
+After a while, the normal day-to-day weighs on them, and even asking for one more small thing can seem overwhelming from their perspective.

-With a low self-esteem thrown in, their feelings of inadequacy can make an easy task too much for them to handle.
+With low self-esteem thrown in, their feelings of inadequacy can make an easy task too much for them to handle.

 They Self-Sabotage Their Efforts